Macron to fête Biden with official state visit - KESQ

 Macron will welcome the president and first lady Jill Biden with a formal welcome ceremony beginning at Paris landmark L’Arc de Triomphe.
 There will be a parade procession to the Elysée Palace, followed by a working lunch.
 The leaders will deliver statements to the press but are not expected to hold a formal news conference.

-In the evening, the Macrons welcome the Bidens to the famed Musée D’Orsay for a state dinner.
+In the evening, the Macrons welcome the Bidens to the famed Elsyée Palace for a state dinner.

 Macron is returning the favor to Biden, who hosted the French president for a state visit at the White House in December 2022, the administration’s first.

-Note: CORRECTION: This story has been updated to correct the location of the state dinner.